AgonConsole8/agon-docs/docs/VDP.md

 `VDU 17 15`: Set the text foreground colour to 15

+As of Console8 MOS 2.2.0, the `VDU` command is now more sophisticated and can support sending 16-bit values as well as 8-bit values.
+More information can be found in the [MOS documentation](MOS.md).

 ### From Assembly code on MOS

 MOS offers two ways to send VDU commands from assembly code.
 The first is to use the `RST 10h` call, which will send the byte in the A register to the VDP.
 The second is to use a `RST 18h` call which is used to send multiple bytes to the VDP at once.
 (Neither of these calls require the string `VDU` to be included in the data sent to the VDP, and both require raw binary values to be sent, rather than an ASCII string.)